 I wanted to (a poem)

-I want you to say I’m good enough, my efforts are seen, the sheen on my forehead from the sweat I worked up making you happy is worth it
+the sheen on my forehead from the sweat I worked up making you happy is worth it.

-I want you to look my way, for your eyes to snag on me like the zipper of my new duvet I can’t close no matter how hard I try.
+like the zipper of my new duvet that I can’t close, no matter how hard I try.

 I want you

-To know that when you say it’s just like riding a bike
+to know, when you say it’s just like riding a bike

-That I’ve forgotten something fundamental that I’ve tried to fill in this gap
+that I’ve tried to fill in this gap

-Left by the tooth I chipped when we thought we heard a ghost and you ran away so fast
+left by the tooth I chipped when we thought we heard a ghost

 in slow motion

-on something wet slimy and cold like the ice I used to try and freeze my brain to bring down the swelling and drown out the pain as I fell
+like the ice I used to try and freeze my brain to bring down the swelling and drown out the pain as I fell

-Undoubtedly, undeniably be my last.
+surely, undoubtedly, undeniably, be my last.

 But I still want you

-When I can’t get out of my bed or my own way,
+when I can’t get out of my bed or my own way,

-When I’m begging you to turn left, to take that exit, to find that pit stop, to take a deep breath
+when I’m begging you to turn left, to take that exit, to find that pit stop, to take a deep breath

-Inhale the stale garbage and rub the gasoline off your palms and onto your stupid fucking khakis
+inhale the stale garbage, and rub the gasoline off your palms, and onto your stupid fucking khakis

 I want you